Thaddeus Anthony Shubsda

 Thaddeus Anthony "Ted" Shubsda (April 2, 1925—April 26, 1991) was an American prelate of the Catholic Church.
 He served as bishop of Monterey in California from 1982 until his death in 1991.
 He previously served as an auxiliary bishop of the Archdiocese of Los Angeles in California from 1976 to 1982.

 Biography

 Early life and education

 Thaddeus Shubsda was born on April 2, 1925, in Los Angeles, California, to Julius and Mary (née Jelski) Shubsda.
 His parents were Polish immigrants from Sitkowo in the Podlaskie Voivodeship.
-He received his early education at local public schools, and attended lessons in the Polish language at the Polish Hall in Los Angelse.
+He received his early education at local public schools, and attended lessons in the Polish language at the Polish Hall in Los Angeles.
 In 1936, Shubsda enrolled at Our Lady of Lourdes School.
 He graduated from Verdugo Hills High School in Los Angeles in 1939, and then entered Los Angeles College, the minor seminary of the Archdiocese of Los Angeles.
 He completed his studies at St. John's Seminary in Camarillo, California.